EXPLORE THIS STORY

 AI-generated content — Analyses are produced by artificial intelligence from press articles.
 They may contain errors or biases.
 Learn more

-National economic impact and Australian energy vulnerability
+National economic impact and Australian energy security vulnerability

 Dominant angle identified — does not reflect unanimity of this country’s media